wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/portals-administration/includes/1-introduction.md

 ## Manage portal authentication key

-Every two years, the portal authentication keys need to be updated so that the portal web application is able to continue communicating with the Dataverse environment.
-This security aspect of the application is registered with Microsoft Azure Active Directory (Azure AD), such as the portal web application.
+When a portal is created, a new authentication key is generated with the public key uploaded to Azure Active Directory application.
+Portals uses this authentication key to connect to the Dataverse environment.
+You must renew the key every two years to ensure that your portal can connect to Dataverse environment.

 ## Set up IP address restriction